Stock market today: Asian markets follow Wall St up after Chinese promise to support economy

 Markets hope the Fed can pull off the challenging feat of a “soft landing,” or extinguishing inflation without tipping the U.S. economy into recession.

 Traders had expected at least a brief recession to begin this quarter.
-But they pushed back that timeline after U.S. hiring and consumer spending stayed unexpectedly strong.
+But they pushed back the timing and scale of the expected slump after U.S. hiring and consumer spending stayed unexpectedly strong.

 Roughly 30% of companies in the S&P 500 are scheduled to tell investors this week how much they earned from April through June.